All 12 Intervals Explained On the Fretboard

 Or in other words: between the 3rd and 4th and between the 7th and 8th note in a major scale).

-Following picture shows how to play a minor 2nd on the G and B string.
+The following picture shows how to play a minor 2nd on the G and B strings.

 Notice how the note on the B string moved up 1 fret higher, to compensate for the tuning distance being a half step more narrow between these 2 strings.

-If you would use the interval fingering as shown above, on the G and B string, your interval would sound a half step more narrow.
+If you would use the interval fingering as shown above, on the G and B strings, your interval would sound a half step more narrow.

 Important: How To Apply This?

 You want to memorize how the fingering looks like for a minor 2nd, and you want to memorize in which 2 locations in a major scale that fingering appears at.

 You’re playing on 2 strings, but you ONLY FOCUS ON 1 STRING: THE LOWEST ONE.